robert-the-lawful-head/Fuel-Optimization-Service/Fuelerlinx.SDK/docs/FileDataApi.md

 <a name="getsupportedinvoicefiletemplatesbyfuelvendor"></a>
 # **GetSupportedInvoiceFileTemplatesByFuelVendor**
-> SupportedInvoiceFileTemplateResponse GetSupportedInvoiceFileTemplatesByFuelVendor (string fuelerProcessName)
+> SupportedInvoiceImportTemplateResponse GetSupportedInvoiceFileTemplatesByFuelVendor (string fuelerProcessName)

 Internal use only - Fetch a supported invoice file template by fuel vendor.